theortsac/simple-calculator/README.md

 ``` python
 while repeat:
 ```
-And put inside this "while", all the code that we did after the "repeat" variable".
+And put inside this "while", all the code that we did after the "repeat" variable.
 And last but really not least, we do do this code:
 ``` python
 notAnsweredLoop = True